neerajk555/SQL-Training-exercise/module-03-data-types-functions/08-Take-Home-Challenges.md

 Three multi-part exercises using MySQL functions for robust cleaning and transformation.
 Each has an open-ended component and detailed solutions with trade-offs.

+**Beginner Tip:** These are advanced!
+Take your time—it's okay to spend multiple sessions on one challenge.
+Break each part into smaller steps.
+Test your queries incrementally.
+These exercises mimic real-world data work, so struggle is part of learning!

 ---

 ## Challenge 1: Marketing Contacts Normalization (40–50 min)